Static Memory Management

 3. Calculate foo and bar

-4. Allocate memory region using malloc to represent the tuple of Cons(foo, bar)
+4. Allocate a memory region using malloc to represent the tuple of Cons(foo, bar)

 5. Store the calculated values to the pointer and return it